-Disney’s theme parks had Bag Checks as far back as I can remember (perhaps for the last 20 years).
+Disney’s theme parks had Bag Checks as far back as I can remember.
 But since late 2015 metal detectors have been added to the security lineup.

-In this post we will go over just what to expect in regard to security checks at Walt Disney World and Disneyland, so that you’ll be prepared.Â
+In this post we will go over just what to expect in regard to security checks at Walt Disney World so that you’ll be prepared.Â

-Upon re-opening after the 2020 shutdown Walt Disney World Security had made quite a few improvements in the name of social distancing and no-touch, which actually improve the guest experience!
+Upon re-opening after the 2020 shutdown Walt Disney World Security had made quite a few improvements in the name of social distancing and no-touch, which actually improve the guest experience as far as security!

 The biggest of these improvements was new walk-through scanners.
 This is Disney’s new contactless security system.
-You no longer need to remove anything from your pockets (for the most part) or have your bags checked manually, you just walk through the scanner at a normal pace right behind each other no need to pause to be called!
+You no longer need to remove anything from your pockets (for the most part) or have your bags checked manually, you just walk through the scanner at a normal pace right behind each other no need to pause to be called to pass through!

 If something sets the scanner off, you’ll be asked to step to the side for a physical bag check or wand sweep of your body.